Collaboration is an absolute necessity in today’s fast-paced world, and world-class projects need world-class software to make collaboration easy.

 The One-Stop Shop for Teamwork (and Truth)

 If you’re striving for collaboration on a professional level, one of the most important things you can do is set yourself up for success with a tool that utilizes “the single source of truth.”
 In this model, all data elements are contained and edited in only one place, so if a person changes something, it changes across the board.
-This is obviously helpful, and it frequently prevents rudimentary mistakes like duplicate or forgotten values.
+This is obviously helpful, and it frequently prevents rudimentary mistakes like duplicates or forgotten values.

 In a collaborative situation, a data system without a single source of truth could spell big trouble for teams working on something parallel to one another.
 Without it, it is easy for outdated versions of schematics or documents to be altered and reintroduced into the current ecosystem.
 When people are working on out-of-date versions of things, work is duplicated and mistakes happen.
 Your project’s version history and communications should all be centralized.